-- have a valid work permit that enables you to work for the supporting employer listed on the Confirmation of Nomination (CON); - maintain full-time employment with the supporting employer; - receive a wage that is equal to or greater than the wage listed in your BC PNP application; - work in the occupation that is listed on your BC PNP application; and - meet minimum income requirements demonstrate that you are residing in B.C. following your nomination may result in a withdrawal of your nomination.
+- have a valid work permit that enables you to work for your supporting employer in B.C. - maintain full-time employment with your supporting employer in B.C. - receive a wage that is equal to or greater than the wage listed in your BC PNP application - work in the occupation that is listed on your BC PNP application - meet minimum income requirements